Lab 1 overview

 1. Go to website http://cran.r-project.org/.
 This is the source for downloading the free, public-domain R software and where you can access R packages, find help, access the user community, etc. If you haven’t already installed R, do so now!

 2. Open the Rstudio software (https://www.rstudio.com– and install if you haven’t done so already.
 Change the working directory to a convenient directory (e.g., a subfolder called ‘Lab 1’ in your main course directory).
 NOTE- if you set up an Rstudio “project” (.Rproj extension) in this directory, the working directory is set automatically each time you load the project!
-I recommend you set up an R studio project for this course (and maybe a separate one for your final project, when that comes around).
+I recommend you set up an R studio project for this course.

 3. Open a new, blank R script window in Rstudio.
-Using comments (anything preceded by a pound sign is not interpreted by R and can be used to provide human-readable notes and commentary so your code is more readable), add a header to the script to indicate that this is lab 1- include your name and the course number in the header.
+Using comments (anything preceded by a hash mark is not interpreted by R and can be used to provide human-readable notes and commentary so your code is more readable), add a header to the script to indicate that this is lab 1- include your name and the course number in the header.

-4. Save the script to your working directory, using the naming convention: "[your first name]_[your last name]_lab1.R“, all lower-case.
-So my script would be named:”kevin_shoemaker_lab1.R".
-You will be submitting this script when you have finished all the exercises.
-Again, please include only the requested functions in your submitted R script.
+4. Save the script to your working directory.
+You will be submitting a reduced version of this script (requested functions only) via NevadaBox when you have finished all the exercises.

 Another useful introductory R tutorial can be found here, courtesy of NCEAS.
-Please take the time to complete this tutorial, including going through the exercises.
+If you haven’t used R before, consider working through this tutorial before going through the lab exercises.

 Write a function that takes a numeric input vector and computes the sum of all its elements.

-Basically, all you need to do here is write ‘sum(vector)’ where it says ‘[add code here]’
+Basically, all you need to do here is write ‘sum(x)’ where it says ‘[add code here]’

 NOTE: you don’t need to submit this as part of your lab report!
 This is just practice…